Study in Russia

 - People’s Friendship University of Russia, Moscow

 Russia remains to be one of the most advanced countries in the world when it comes to the industrial process and engineering education.
 With more than 300 years of history in engineering education that started with the industrial progress, Russia has only evolved and focused more on the educational front.
 The process of concrete engineering education in Russia was laid by the foundation of the School of Mathematical and Navigational Sciences in Moscow in accordance with Tsar Peter the Great’s Decree dated 27 January 1701.

-Today Russia has emerged as the first and the biggest educational institution in Europe of its type.
+Today, Russia has emerged as the first and the biggest education provider in Europe of its type.
 Universities where you can study the same include:

 - Moscow State Technical University of Civil Aviation